 Counting the units of alcohol in your drink can be a useful way to understand how much you’re drinking.
 The recommended maximum number of units per week for both men and women is 14.
 That is about the same as six pints of beer or seven glasses of wine.
-But it can be difficult to know how many units you’re consuming, so we’ve made this handy table to help you keep an eye on your alcohol consumption.
+But it can be challenging to know how many units you’re consuming, so we’ve made this handy table to help you keep an eye on your alcohol consumption.

 To work out the number of units in a drink, you should multiply the total volume of the drink (in ml) by its ABV (as a percentage) and divide the result by 1000.
 So the equation is: